Today’s readings are about renewal and new things: The New Jerusalem, a new Heaven with a new earth, and a new commandment.

 All ages welcome!

-Wednesday 30th April: 12.30 – 2pm: The church is open on Wednesday afternoon for quiet prayer and reflection.
+Wednesday 21st May: 12.30 – 2pm: The church is open on Wednesday afternoon for quiet prayer and reflection.
+All are welcome at any time whilst the church is open.

 TEACHING POINT: